 The first time Karen & I volunteered was not a good experience!

-Now I bet you are wondering why say such a thing on a website that is dedicated to volunteering.
-Well let’s just say that we hope you learn from our mistakes.
-On our 18 month trip we were really desperate to volunteer.
+Now I bet you are wondering why to say such a thing on a website that is dedicated to volunteering.
+Well, let’s just say that we hope you learn from your mistakes.
+On our 18-month trip, we were really desperate to volunteer.
 It took us 9 months in the end to find something that did not cost us a fortune.
 The websites we found were charging quite a lot for the volunteering experiences on offer and we could tell that most of the money was going to them as opposed to the actual projects we would be working on.
 So I suppose that was when the first seeds were sown for this site.

 On day 2, we began the real work.
 One of the first tasks we had, was to varnish the entire upper deck of the boat.
 Now that does not seem like too much hard work but when you are doing it in 40 degrees heat it becomes slightly harder.
 The trouble was we had not asked the skipper how long he expected us to work each day.
 We presumed (very wrong to do so!) that it would be roughly 4 / 5 hours.
 It turned out to be more like 8 / 9 hours!
 He also expected us to cook and even had the cheek to criticize us when the meal was lacking a salad.

 Needless to say, we did not stay very long!
 The boat never left that bay in the end so we would never have gained the sailing experience we wanted.
 It turned out that all the skipper wanted was free hired help to do the jobs he hated doing!
 There were many other issues that made us leave not least when he stole our rum!.